-Here’s the chart I shared from Personal Capital in that post showing my asset allocation in my investment portfolio…
+Here’s the chart I shared from Empower (formerly Personal Capital) in that post showing my asset allocation in my investment portfolio…

-I love Personal Capital and use it religiously to help manage my investments.
-If you aren’t already using it, you can create a free account for Personal Capital here.
+I love Empower (formerly Personal Capital) and use it religiously to help manage my investments.
+If you aren’t already using it, you can create a free account for Empower (formerly Personal Capital) here.

 But there’s one thing I noticed in the chart that was throwing me off a little.
 The numbers you see are only from my investment accounts – they don’t include information from my other linked accounts such as my bank accounts.
 That can skew the information presented if you’re not keeping that in mind.
 A perfect example of this is the cash we had from selling our duplex a few months ago – when all was said and done, that’s about $86,000 that wasn’t counted at all!

-I don’t think it’s a bug because Personal Capital is showing you your asset allocation for your investment portfolio, which I would imagine is their primary focus here.
+I don’t think it’s a bug because Empower (formerly Personal Capital) is showing you your asset allocation for your investment portfolio, which I would imagine is their primary focus here.
 It would be nice though if it included all the cash in your bank accounts and possibly subtracted out any short-term debt like credit cards as well.
 Otherwise, you’re not getting the full picture.